Vector Dark Matter in a $U(1)_X$ extended 2HDM: Constraints

 \subsection{Constraints from boundedness-from-below conditions}

-The boundedness-from-below (BFB) conditions are crucial to ensure the positivity of the scalar potential, i.e, $V(\Phi_1,\Phi_2,S)\geq0$ for large values of the fields.
+The conditions of boundedness-from-below (BFB) are crucial to ensure the positivity of the scalar potential, i.e., $V(\Phi_1,\Phi_2,S)\geq0$ for large values of the fields.
 Using copositivity and Sylvester criterion~\cite{Kannike:2012pe}, the necessary and sufficient BFB conditions are,

 In the limit where $\lambda_s \to 0$, $\lambda_{S1} \to 0$ and $\lambda_{S2} \to 0 $, the conditions reduce to the BFB conditions of standard 2HDM~\cite{Branco:2011iw}.